ZhgChg.Li

 // Modify the notification content here...

-// Process the push notification content here, load the image back
+// Handle push content here, load image back

 bestAttemptContent.title = "\(bestAttemptContent.title) [modified]"